Scifabric/pybossa.github.io/blog/_posts/2014-07-04-crowdcrafting.md

 ## Community

-A strong community is at the heart of successful crowdsourced projects.
+A strong community is at the heart of every successful crowdsourced project.
 The new *Crowdcrafting* site provides a community space where users and volunteers can interact and share ideas.
 This incorporates a new ‘activity feed’ which reports live community action, such as new project creation and blog releases, as they happen.
 Users can also upload avatars for their projects and profiles for a greater sense of identity.

 ![alttext](/assets/img/blog/ScreenShot2.png "Crowdcrafting community page.")